Drawing and Painting

 The Digital Photography class is designed to work with digital photographic images in the context of an art class.
 In it students will learn to use their digital cameras to produce images, which show technical and conceptual skill.
 Course content will include projects, professional presentations, and photo journals stemming from proper usage of cameras and advanced /editing skills in Adobe Photoshop.

-The Music Survey course is a semester-long half-credit course that exposes students to the nature of music through the understanding of music as a language.
+The Music Survey course is a semester-long half-credit course for DC-funded and privately-funded students that exposes students to the nature of music through the understanding of music as a language.
 Students are introduced to how music is both written and read so that it may be better understood when it is heard.
 This course also exposes students to a variety of musical styles, sounds and experiences so that they may gain a greater appreciation of its variety and impact.